 Let all that you do be done in love.”

 _____ 1 Corinthians 16:13

-When only one individual is willing or available to receive marital counseling, please click link to this article:
+When only ONE PERSON is willing or available to receive marital counseling, please click this link below:

 Ordained Minister and Certified Life Coach

 700 Twelve Oaks Center Drive, Suite 264 – Wayzata, MN 55391